- Aspects Determined as Materiality

 Ensuring safety and security in providing gas services to customers is a city gas provider's mission.
 Osaka Gas conducts periodical checks and inspections of gas facilities set up on the customers' site.
 The company has also put in place more advanced safety measures against possible large-scale earthquakes and other disasters.
-We are disseminating information on the safe use of gas, while striving to enhance the safety levels of our gas equipment and services, and are diffusing such equipment and services.
+In order that customers can use gas with peace of mind, Osaka Gas also strives to disseminate information and to enhance the safety of equipment and services and promote their spread.

 Products and Services Ensure Safe Use by Customers

 To ensure that customers can use their gas appliances with peace of mind, we take every opportunity to talk to them about the safety of their appliances: during regular safety inspections, when providing a new gas service, and when conducting repairs.

 The Osaka Gas website has a section with important announcements on gas appliances, where we talk about the proper use of gas appliances, and post prompt notices about product modifications or defects.

 Developing and Promoting the Use of Safer Gas Appliances

 Water heaters with incompelete combustion prevention devices Usage rate 99.9%, Gas stoves with function for automatically turning off the flame Usage rate 95.9% Osaka Gas strives to bring customers products and services that ensure the safe use of gas.
 Osaka Gas would like to remove from the market all old gas appliances that lack safety mechanisms.
 In particular, we visit customers who are still using old appliances that are not equipped with incomplete combustion prevention devices, such as small tankless gas water heaters and wire-mesh gas stoves, and recommend that customers upgrade to safer gas appliances.

 To promote the safer use of gas, in 1992 we developed an automatic shut-off device for gas stoves and in 1999 a small gas water boiler with interlock* mechanism.